 The Bottom Line

-Despite their bad rap, smoothies can help you burn fat and lose weight.
-The key to making a fat-burning smoothie is to include ingredients that will help you boost your metabolism, increase energy levels, and fight free radical damage.
+Despite everything you can read on the internet, smoothies can help you burn fat and lose weight.
+The key to making a fat-burning smoothie is to include ingredients that will help you boost your metabolism, increase energy levels, and increase your feeling of satiety.
 Not all smoothies are created equal when it comes to weight loss potential, so be sure to use only the best ingredients for making fat-burning smoothies.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!